AsgerJon/WorkToy/README.md

 the specified class be created.
 The inner object is then placed on a private variable belonging to the owning instance.
 When the ``__get__`` is next called the inner object at the private variable is returned.
-When instantiating the ``AttriBxo`` class, the following syntactic sugar should be used: ``fieldName = AttriBox[FieldClass](*args, **kwargs)``.
+When instantiating the ``AttriBox`` class, the following syntactic sugar should be used: ``fieldName = AttriBox[FieldClass](*args, **kwargs)``.
 The arguments placed in the parentheses after the brackets are those used to instantiate the ``FieldClass`` given in the brackets.